Types Of Ceramic Tiles | Best Guide | Home Cosmetica

 Hi there!
-I’m William Baker going to talk about different types of ceramic tiles.
+I’m Thomas Taylor going to talk about different types of ceramic tiles.
 Ceramic tiles are one of the most popular and oldest materials throughout the world, especially in the United States.
 They’re a great choice for kitchen backsplashes, room walls, bathroom floors, and more.

 Basically, ceramic tiles come with different protective features, such as corrosion resistance, wear resistance, thermal protection, and surface decoration.
 They usually have a solid surface that doesn’t hold allergens like dirt and dust.